RitzGit/RitzGit/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning Rust
-- 🔭 I’m currently working on Minesweeper in c++
+- 🔭 I’m currently working on an internet speed logger
 - 😄 Pronouns: He/They

 There's so many technologies and languages I want to learn, but also so little time :(